Pimento loaf

-Pimiento loaf, more commonly pimento loaf, also called pickle and pimiento loaf, pickle and pimento loaf, or P&P loaf, is a loaf-type luncheon meat containing finely chopped beef and pork, as well as chopped pickles and pimientos.
-After being formed into a loaf and cooked, the loaf is kept whole so it can be sliced and served cold as deli meat.
-Pimento loaf is closely related to olive loaf (the primary difference being pimentos and pickles replacing pimento-stuffed olives) and spiced luncheon loaf.
-It is distantly related to ham and cheese loaf.
+Pimento loaf, also pimiento loaf, is a baked loaf-type luncheon meat containing finely chopped beef and pork, accented with chopped pickles and pimientos.
+It is kept whole so it can be sliced and served cold as deli meat.
+Pimento loaf is closely related to the somewhat more expensive olive loaf, which features pimento-stuffed olives, and spiced luncheon loaf.